Back to Back East

 Now that Back East is an OG brewery, they get the fancy “review over time” treatment.
 And no, I can’t do this for every brewery as it turns eight-years-old.
-Lots of dates and the ordering of certain events are guesstimated.
-That’s just the way it is.
+But Back East has gone through so many changes that I felt it was time to revisit this page.

-Most of this is what I originally wrote in 2012 after my first couple of visits, with edits to make more sense in 2020 and beyond.
+Most of this first section is what I originally wrote in 2012 after my first couple of visits, with edits to make more sense in 2020 and beyond.

 2012 was a very good year for craft brewing in Connecticut.
 It was the beginning of the boom times.
 Several breweries opened and thus began the rise from four to over 100 in 2020.
 Back then, I was rather excited for the opening of Back East Brewery in Bloomfield as it is very near my house.

-Back East’s introduction to the scene was pretty darn (2012) impressive upon opening.
+Back East’s introduction to the scene in 2012 was impressive for the era.
 They had two beers in production for the first two weeks, rolled out a phenomenal Imperial Stout in their third week and followed thereafter with an IPA.
 Plans included an Imperial IPA and some seasonals as time moved forward.

-First of all, their set up in an industrial building in Bloomfield, is super clean, organized and well thought-out.
-While they don’t have a tavern license at this time (a new law in CT allows breweries to set up an actual bar area), they have the room to do so if they want.
-Not Hooker room, but room enough.
+Their original set up in an industrial building in Bloomfield, was relatively clean, organized and well thought-out.
+While they didn’t have a tavern license at opening (a new law in CT at the time allowed breweries to set up an actual bar area), they have the room to do so if they want.

 Back East is owned by Tony and his cousin Ed Fabrycki, Jr. Both are Connecticut natives and Ed is back after many years out in San Diego where he started home-brewing.
-In fact, the brewery name is derived from this fact; Ed moving “Back East.”
+The brewery name is derived from this fact; Ed moving “Back East.”
 Clever, these chaps.

 Despite being new and small, Back East has a bunch of (very expensive) tanks and shiny new equipment.
 Of course such a venture is a huge investment (Tony joked about how long it will be until he sees his first paycheck), but that terrible awful no good socialist governor and legislature of ours did provide the guys with a business development grant.
 Y’know, the things that help small business succeed.